Champagne Dom Pérignon 1973

 Presentation of the vintage and the appellation

-Dom Pérignon is a vintage Champagne made only from the best vintages.
+Dom Pérignon is a vintage Champagne made only from the best years.
 The blend is generally composed of equal parts Chardonnay and Pinot Noir, both from Premiers and Grands Crus of Champagne.
-The 1973 vintage was vinified in stainless steel vats, aged for a long time on lees, and then disgorged late.
-There is no high dosage: the house favors purity of style.
+The 1973 vintage was vinified in stainless steel vats, aged for a long time on lees, then disgorged late.
+No high dosage: the house favors purity of style.

-Tasting notes (according to period critics): nose of dried fruits, honey, blond tobacco; lively, taut palate, with good length.
+Tasting notes (according to period reviews): nose of dried fruits, honey, blond tobacco; lively, taut palate, with good length.

 Historical average score: between 91 and 93/100 (Wine Advocate / CellarTracker).